pierre-cm/galbe/docs/concepts/handler.md

 ### Response

 To send a response, your handler can return an object.
 The response sent will depend on the type of the object returned.
 There are four types of responses that can be returned by a handler method.
-More about that in the next section.
+More details are provided in the next section.

 ## Response Types

 > [!NOTE]
 > This section only covers response body payloads.
 To return specific response headers and/or status, you should define them with the `context.set` object before the return statement.
-More about it in the [Context](context.md) section.
+More details can be found in the [Context](context.md) section.

 ### String